Dr Cutbush’s principal interest is Shoulder surgery.

 Ken is actively engaged at a state and national level in Australian Surgical Societies.
 He is a member of the Australian Society of Shoulder and Elbow Surgery and the Australian Hand Surgery Society.
 He is the immediate past President of the Queensland Hand Surgery Society and Secretary of the Queensland Shoulder Society.
 Ken is the Queensland Chairman of the Australian Society of Orthopaedic Surgeons and is Scientific Secretary of the Queensland Branch of the Australian Orthopaedic Association.
 He is a member of the Royal Australasian College of Surgeons Queensland Regional Committee.

-The University of Queensland recognized Dr Cutbush for his work teaching medical students and surgical colleagues, his scientific research and for his contribution made through his leadership roles when it appointed him to Associate Professor in 2016.
+The University of Queensland recognized Dr Cutbush for his work teaching medical students and surgical colleagues, his scientific research and for his contribution made through his leadership roles when it appointed him to Associate Professor.